9 Signs You Should Upgrade Your Restaurant HVAC System

 Perhaps the biggest benefit of restaurant HVAC systems is that they provide diners with a safe and comfortable environment.

 Air circulation and ventilation give diners peace of mind by filtering out airborne contaminants like viruses and mold.
-Advertising to guests that you recently upgraded your HVAC system may make them more willing to dine at your restaurant during the COVID-19 era because they know that you’ve invested in improving your indoor air quality.
-Advertising your HVAC upgrades may be especially crucial if you’re reopening a restaurant after it’s been closed for much of the pandemic.
+Advertising to guests that you recently upgraded your HVAC system may make them more willing to dine at your restaurant because they know that you’ve invested in improving your indoor air quality.

 Beyond safety, heating and air conditioning helps to keep diners comfortably warm in the winter and cool in the summer.
 While we’re on the subject: don’t forget to winterize your restaurant’s patio to let guests dine outdoors year-round – outdoor heaters are a must!